andrianantoanina/Python-Mathematiques/README.md

 # PGCD-avec-l-algorithme-d-Euclide
-Script calculant le pgcd avec l'algorithme d'euclide
+Script calculating the pgcd with euclid's algorithm